strimzi/proposals/06x-new-kafka-roller.md

 ## Current situation

-The Kafka Roller is a Cluster Operator component that's responsible for coordinating the rolling restart or reconfiguration of Kafka pods when:
+The Kafka Roller is an internal Cluster Operator component that's responsible for coordinating the rolling restart or reconfiguration of Kafka pods when:
 - non-dynamic reconfigurations needs to be applied
 - update in Kafka CRD is detected
 - a certificate is renewed
 - pods have been manually annotated by the user for controlled restarts
 - pod is stuck and is out of date
 - Kafka broker is unresponsive to Kafka Admin connections

-These are not the exhaustive list of possible triggers for rolling Kafka pods, but the main ones to highlight.

 A pod is considered stuck if it is in one of following states:
 - `CrashLoopBackOff`